yoanngern/jesusimage_2019/wp-content/plugins/ninja-forms-conditionals/readme.txt

 For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://ninjaforms.com/documentation/intro/)

 == Changelog ==

+= 3.0.24 (23 January 2019) =

+*Bugs:*

+* Conditions based on calculations should now be properly triggered on form load.
+* Resolved an issue that was sometimes causing actions to always fire, regardless of conditions.

+*Changes:*

+* Several incompatible field types have been removed from the list of fields that conditions can be based on.
+* Inverse statements will no longer be created by default on new do statements.

+= 3.0.23 (11 January 2019) =

+*Bugs:*

+* Action processing will now ignore incomplete conditional statements, which previously prevented the action from firing.

 = 3.0.22 (14 June 2018) =